tbosch/jasmine-ui/README.md

   logic can also be tested (e.g. especially useful during mobile development).
 * If run with js-test-driver, this does use a popup, as js-test-driver does not allow a test to change the current page url.
+* Supports cross origin tests: The spec runner may be in another domain than the page that should be tested!
+* Does not need any additional test server, only a browser to execute the tests
 * Supports Firefox, Chrome, Safari and IE9+.
-* Does not need any additional test server, only a browser to execute the tests

 Usage: